4Freye/panelsplit/README.md

   > Concatenated DataFrame containing predictions made by the model during cross-validation.

 #### `cross_val_predict_parallel(estimator, X, y, indices, prediction_method='predict', y_pred_col=None, return_fitted_models=False, sample_weight=None, n_jobs=-1)`
 Perform cross-validated predictions using a given predictor model in parallel.
+All the parameters are the same as cross_val_predict, except for n_jobs.

 > ##### Parameters
 > - **n_jobs**: (Optional) Number of parallel jobs.
 Set to -1 to use all available CPU cores.
 Default is `-1`.
+> - See cross_val_predict for additional parameters.

 > ##### Returns
 > - **result_df**: Concatenated DataFrame containing predictions made by the model during cross-validation.
 It includes the original indices joined with the predicted values.